How to Make a Small Room Look Bigger

 Any small room in your home can appear more spacious once you learn a few tips and tricks and understand how to decorate a small room to look bigger.
 Light and neutral color palettes are appropriate for foyers, mudrooms, bathrooms and your main living spaces, too.
 Use small room decor ideas and multifunctional furniture to maximize your space.

 From guest rooms to kids' bedrooms and even a studio or apartment suite, decorating a small bedroom is all about design touches like coordinating color schemes and useful accents in addition to adequate storage.
 For cozy, stylish small bedroom ideas, keep these techniques in mind when upgrading your look and scaling down for space:

-Must-Have Storage: Storage is essential to keeping your bedroom clutter-free and organized.
-A chest of drawers takes up vertical space with plenty of room for your outfits, while a storage bed holds extra bedding, off-season clothing and more.
+- Must-Have Storage: Storage is essential to keeping your bedroom clutter-free and organized.
+A chest of drawers takes up vertical space with plenty of room for your outfits, while a storage bed provides additional ways to save on space.

-Strategic Accents: Using decorative yet functional accents creates an illusion of a much bigger space.
-A large mirror leaning against the wall reflects natural light and expands the view of the room.
+- Strategic Accents: Using decorative yet functional accents creates an illusion of a much bigger space.
+A large mirror reflects natural light and expands the view of the room.
 Meanwhile, wall-mounted sconces save floor space and brighten up corners.